caodoanh2001/caodoanh2001.github.io/_news/announcement_2.md

 ---
 layout: post
-title:  (Accepted) Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation
+title:  Congratulations!
+Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation has been accepted in Pattern Recognition Letters (IF = 5.1)
 date:   2023-09-26 00:00:00
-description: (Accepted) Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation
+description: Congratulations!
+Improving Human-object Interaction with Auxiliary Semantic Information and Enhanced Instance Representation has been accepted in Pattern Recognition Letters (IF = 5.1)

 tags: formatting links
 categories: sample-posts
 inline: false